rowanthorpe/rowanthorpe.github.io/_posts/2017-12-17-firefox-without-pulseaudio-in-debian.md

 that the worst way to deal with a bully is to be an "enabler", but then again you also have to choose your battles when you want to have time for anything else in your life.
 I should add at this point that instabilities from PA and systemd were the extremely rare anomalies despite my updating my systems against Debian Sid (`unstable`) and even including some packages from `experimental`.
-The key is actually reading the reportbug output and occasionally holding off updating something until a "grave" bug is fixed.
+The key is actually reading the apt-listbugs output and occasionally holding off updating something until a "grave" bug is fixed.

 The only other moment of instability was a brief one very recently when I had to temporarily reinstall PulseAudio